 Coach/Instructor Agreement signed at least 72 hours before first practice.
 Note: There will be a fine of 20% of the total compensation applied for not submitting a signed agreement before the end of the first week of practice.

-Failure to fulfill all of the requirements to be “sanctioned” will not prevent renewal in a future year, but will restrict a club’s ability to operate with the use of college facilities and student government funding.
+Failure to fulfill all of the requirements to be “approved” will not prevent renewal in a future year, but will restrict a club’s ability to operate with the use of college facilities and student government funding.
 This means the organization will be considered IN-ACTIVE for the remainder of the semester and all funds and assets will be FROZEN.

-Risk Index: As mentioned above, each club is also assigned a risk level of I, II, III, or IV that indicates the sports general risk based on the following criteria: collisions, (deliberate or inadvertent contact), location of activity (access to emergency personnel and hospital), and prevalence and severity of injury associated with
+Risk Index: As mentioned above, each club is also assigned a risk level of I, II, III, or IV that indicates the sports general risk based on the following criteria: collisions, (deliberate or inadvertent contact), location of activity (access to emergency personnel and hospital), prevalence and severity of injury associated with